Iota Kit Troubleshooting

-- Make sure your Iota is plugging into your internet router via Ethernet.
+- Make sure your Iota is plugged into your internet router via Ethernet.

-- Reboot any router (both wireless and wired)/hub that is between you Abode hub and your internet router.
+- Reboot any router/switch (both wireless and wired) that is between your Abode hub and your internet router.

 - Wait 3 minutes for your internet to come back online.